Tim275/kubernetes-3-tier-application/README.md

 <h1> Reminder </h1>

 Started it again locally.
+Lost the live ones.
 And Took some pictures about the application.
-About the code its just a simple Quiz application which fetches Data from a mongo db Table :).
+About the code its just a simple Quiz application which fetches Data from a mongo db Table :) in a k8 cluster.

-<h1> Architecture Diagramm</h1>
+<h1> In Gitops (EKS) <h1>

 ![image](https://github.com/Tim275/kubernetes-3-tier-application/assets/117520669/12849e57-2a58-4af1-a7fb-f1b3112e797e)